How to plan for aging solo as a childless adult

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.

-Increasingly more elder adults are childless.
-In fact, studies predict that 16% of women 80 to 84 will be childless by 2030.
+There are increasingly more elder adults who are childless.
+In fact, studies predict that 16% of women aged 80-84 will be childless by 2030.
 As this phenomenon grows, more childless adults are seeking resources about how to age solo with dignity and support.

 Build your community